FluentLenium/FluentLenium/README.md

 Of course, if you are a regexp jedi, that's not needed !

-More will come soon to filter to create a complete search tool (startsWith,endsWith...).
+More will come soon to filter to create a complete search tool (containsWord, able to choose if you want to ignore case ...)

 ### N-th
 If you want the first elements that matchs your criteria, just use :